c0p4c4b4n4/grpc-grpc-java/_raw/example1/readme.md

 ```

-*Types* contain *scalar* types - 32/64 bits integers, 32/64 bits floating-point numbers, boolean, strings (UTF-8 encoded or 7-bit ASCII text, and bytes - and *composite* types - enumerations, structures, maps, and arrays.
+*Types* contain *scalar* types - 32/64 bits integers, 32/64 bits floating-point numbers, boolean, strings (UTF-8 encoded or 7-bit ASCII text), and bytes - and *composite* types - enumerations, structures, maps, and arrays.
 Interestingly, the type system contains a few types for describing integer data.
 They allow developers to choose a more compact type depending on whether the number is signed or unsigned and whether these values ​​are mostly small or uniformly distributed across the entire range.

 *Names* are intended for developer understanding and are not included in the binary message.